 Prior to 1977, tests for epidermal responses to substances were carried out primarily on animals, which generally produced misleading results.
 In order to effectively, and safely, investigate reactions in human subjects Griffith and Buehler developed the ‘repeated-insult patch test’.
 By concentrating and localising samples of the substance to a small, confined grid of 12mm, researchers were now able to observe results on humans much more quickly and more accurately than with animals.
 This is an example of an alternative technique that not only replaces the need for animals, but ultimately generates better results.

-1977 1991 alternative alternatives animal experiments animal testing anti-vivisection case study cell culture cells debate EU first frame FRAME Alternatives Laboratory genetic modification genetics gm mice Home Office human volunteers imaging in vitro Law ld50 legislation medicine molecular biology non-invasive prague protection reduction refinement replacement russell and burch skin Social stem cells technology The Principles of Humane Experimental Technique Three Rs timeline toxicity UK vivisection world congress
+1977 1991 alternative alternatives animal experiments animal research animal testing anti-vivisection case study cell culture cells debate EU first frame FRAME Alternatives Laboratory frame debate Fund for the Replacement of Animals in Medical Experiments genetic modification genetics gm mice Home Office human volunteers imaging in vitro Law ld50 legislation medicine molecular biology non-invasive prague reduction refinement replacement russell and burch skin Social stem cells Three Rs timeline toxicity UK vivisection world congress